Please Click on the Questions to See the Answers

 You will never get people out of their cars.
-Why doesn’t the specific plan acknowledge this?
+Why didn’t the specific plan acknowledge this?

-The specific plan aims to create safe and viable choices, rather than forcing anyone out of their cars.
-Some will always prefer to drive and cars are part of our landscape.
+The specific plan aimed to create safe and viable choices, rather than forcing anyone out of their cars.
+Some people will always prefer to drive and cars are part of our suburban landscape.
 If environments are created in terms of proximity and safe paths of travel (bike lanes, trails, buffers), the choices increase.

-Think of it this way: for those who prefer to drive, you might have more space to drive if some percentage of the community, particularly those who live and work nearby, are able to choose alternative modes of travel safely.
-Every bicyclist and pedestrian you see is one less person creating traffic or impacting air quality.
-The specific plan creates space for all.
+Think of it this way: for those who prefer to drive, one might have more space to drive if some percentage of the community, particularly those who live and work nearby, are able to choose alternative modes of safe travel.
+Every bicyclist and pedestrian ones sees is one less person creating traffic or impacting air quality.
+The specific plan attempted to create space for all.

 What are the estimated “Vehicle Miles Traveled” forecast in the EIR(s) for both the SB 35 and Vallco Specific Plans?